ianaya89/trooper-tab/README.md

 ## Trooper Tab

-This is tab chrome extension with fancy clock of a Star Wars Tropper.
+This is a tab chrome extension with a clock of a fancy Star Wars Tropper designed by [Aleks][https://github.com/achudars].